imse440/imse440.github.io/docs/source/syllabus.rst

 The course introduces you to develop statistical models and make inferences based on data.
 It introduces you to simple and multiple linear regression models, model evaluation and diagnosis, analysis of variance, and model selection.
 It also briefly introduces students to design of experiments.
-The course provides you with experience processing and analizing data for engineering applications via in-class activities, assignments, and a project.
+The course provides you with experience processing and analyzing data for engineering applications via in-class activities, assignments, and a project.

 This course is designed to help you